 \section{Abstract}

 OAuth protocols have been widely adopted to simplify user authentication and service authorization for third-party applications.
-However, little effort has been devoted to automatically checking the security of libraries that are widely used by service providers.
-In this paper, we formalize the OAuth specifications and security best practices, and design \toolname, an automated static analyzer, to find logical flaws and identify vulnerabilities in the implementation of OAuth authorization server libraries.
-To efficiently detect OAuth violations in a large codebase, \toolname employs a demand-driven algorithm for answering queries about OAuth specifications.
-To demonstrate the effectiveness of \toolname, we evaluate it on ten popular OAuth libraries that have millions of downloads.
+However, little effort has been devoted to automatically checking the security of the libraries that service providers widely use.
+In this paper, we formalize the OAuth specifications and security best practices, and design \toolname, an automated static analyzer, to find logical flaws and identify vulnerabilities in the implementation of OAuth service provider libraries.
+To efficiently detect security violations in a large codebase of service provider implementation, \toolname employs a query-driven algorithm for answering queries about OAuth specifications.
+We demonstrate the effectiveness of \toolname by evaluating it on datasets of popular OAuth libraries with millions of downloads.
 Among these high-profile libraries, \toolname has identified 47 vulnerabilities from ten classes of logical flaws, 24 of which were previously unknown.
-We got acknowledged by the developers of six libraries, and had three accepted CVEs.
+We got acknowledged by the developers of eight libraries and had three accepted CVEs.